TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/09 - 1 Samuel/1 Samuel 3/1 Samuel 3.4.md

 ---

-that Jehovah called Samuel; and he said, Here am I.
+that Yahweh called Samuel; and he said, "Here I am."